-\begin{Rmk} We have that $\alpha_{\rho^\mu}$ in this case can be understood as some extension of the concept of inf-convolution for arbitrary terms represented by theoretical measure and integral concepts.
-In fact, the sum of finite risk measures leads to the inf-convolutions of their penalty functions.
-By extrapolating the argument, such a result is also useful regarding general conjugate for an arbitrary mixture of convex functionals. \end{Rmk}
+\begin{Rmk} We have that $\alpha_{\rho^\mu}$, in this case, can be understood as some extension of the concept of inf-convolution for arbitrary terms represented by theoretical and integral concepts.
+The sum of finite risk measures leads to the inf-convolutions of their penalty functions.
+By extrapolating the argument, such a result is also useful regarding available conjugates for an arbitrary mixture of convex functionals. \end{Rmk}